Photo Source: Joe Kirkendall

 Most of the Tseku people live in Tibet, but some are in Bhutan.

 The Tseku live in the high, remote Himalayan Mountains, and they are small enough that they have escaped the notice of most outsiders.
-Since their language is similar to that of the Kham Tibetans, they are probably confused with that larger people group.
+Since their language is similar to the Kham Tibetans, they are probably confused with that larger people group.

 The lifestyle of peoples in this part of the world is grim.
 Freezing, blizzardlike weather is the norm, so people groups like the Tseku either adapt to the climate or they perish.
 Their food source usually comes from the meat and milk from their livestock and from barley and rice.